 Technical Issues with the Existing RDF Binding Transformation

-The existing transformation used to produce an RDF-S/OWL vocabulary definition from the DDI Moving Forward model.
+The existing transformation uses an RDF-S/OWL vocabulary definition from the DDI Moving Forward model.
 The transformation currently used is one that is largely unchanged from when it was originally created several years ago.
 When the current model was submitted to this transformation, the results were not satisfactory – RDF tools would produce fatal errors and warnings on import.
 One group was formed to explore the output of the existing technical transformation, and to identify how such errors could be avoided, whether these involved changes to the model or to the transformation process.

 In resolving these errors, some issues were solved by making changes to the model (mainly consistency issues already addressed by existing modelling guidelines which had been violated) while others were resulting from specific technical features of the target binding.
 Among these, perhaps the most important were name collisions resulting from properties and relationships having the same name (producing an illegal OWL expression).
 These were addressed by making changes in the model, which further pointed to some improvements in the binding design, better leveraging the reuse of the constructs being generated off the model in the OWL expression.